 Pete holds a B.M. in Jazz Studies from New England Conservatory and a B.A. in Philosophy from Tufts University.
 He says: “I am a professional saxophonist, composer, educator, and arts administrator.
 I believe deeply in the power of music to develop individuals and groups of people in profound ways, and I’ve experienced this myself as a musician, a teacher, and a director of music education programs.
 The role of the community music school - the joyful rigor that we bring to music education - is essential and often overlooked in broadening and deepening the role of music in our culture.
 The skills we teach, the traits we foster, and the memories we create make a profound and lasting impression on our students and their families, and they change their lives forever.”

 (978) 486-9524 x128

 Evanthea joined Indian Hill Music in 1996 and is responsible for planning and administering the marketing and PR initiatives of the organization.
 She holds a Master’s in Film Studies and Communications from Boston University and a B.A. in Secondary Education and French from University of Lowell (now UMass-Lowell), with minor studies in English and Music History.
-A former marketing consultant and freelance journalist, Evanthea also spent 12 years with ITT Sheraton Corporation in Boston in managerial positions in communications, media relations, and editorial services.
-She is a past-president of Women in Communications and is currently a senior adjunct professor in the English Department at UMass-Lowell.
+A former marketing consultant and freelance journalist, Evanthea also spent 12 years with ITT Sheraton Corporation -Boston in managerial positions in communications, media relations, and editorial services.
+She is a past-president of Women in Communications and currently serves as a senior adjunct professor in the English Department's Writing Program at UMass-Lowell.

 Non-Discrimination Policy: Indian Hill Music does not discriminate on the basis of race, color, religion, gender, sexual orientation, national origin, citizenship, ancestry, age, mental or physical disability, veteran status, or any other category protected under applicable law in its admissions, education programs, activities, or employment policies.